SAP-docs/contribution-guidelines/docs/contributing.md

 9. Congratulations - you've just collaborated with us and made a valuable contribution to SAP documentation.
 Thank you!

-For more details about making a content contribution, please see [Contributing content via pull requests](content.md).
+For more details about making a content contribution, please see [How to contribute content](content/README.md).